onkanat/lms_chat/README.md

 ## What's New in Beta 1.1

-- **Enhanced Prompt Editor**: Completely redesigned with formatting toolbar, templates, and keyboard shortcuts
+- **Enhanced Prompt Editor**: Completely redesigned with formatting toolbar, templa│       ├── theme-styles.css  # Theme-specific styling
+└──s, and keyboard shortcuts
 - **Improved JSON Response Handling**: Better formatting for structured responses from models like Gemma
 - **Enhanced RAG System**: More reliable PDF processing with fallback mechanisms and improved initialization
 - **Cross-Platform Keyboard Shortcuts**: Optimized for both macOS (⌘) and Windows/Linux (Alt)